makersacademy/takeaway-challenge/planning_notes.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

 # Plan 4

+- IRB

+Create an instance of order

+Add items to the basket

+Checkout the order when im done

+Get a message confirming the order through text.